 1. Go to the PV GIS site.

 2. Bottom left, put your postcode in the Address box and hit Go!
-The map should now be centred on your area, and a number of defaults will have been set in the ‘PERFORMANCE OF GRID-CONNECTED PV’ area on the right.
+The map should now be centred on your area – if it doesn’t work, move the map with the mouse so it’s centred on your general location – and a number of defaults will have been set in the ‘PERFORMANCE OF GRID-CONNECTED PV’ area on the right.

 3. Set the power of your preferred solar array in the Installed peak PV power [kWp] box (kWp simply means the peak amount of power in kiloWatts).
 In the UK a typical array will be 4 kWp, meaning it can generate a maximum of 4 kW on a perfect sunny day, so that’s a good figure to start with.